Coronavirus (COVID-19) Pandemic

-In the middle of March, we were faced with the reality that that our world, our country and the church would never be the same again.
-We feel sure that everyone is deeply concerned and many are afraid particularly due to the fact that we have no idea what the outcome of this pandemic will be.
+Since the middle of March 2020, we have faced with the reality that that our world, our country and the church will never be the same again.
+We feel sure that everyone is deeply concerned and many are afraid particularly due to the fact that we have no idea when this pandemic will end.
 It is in moments like this that all we can do is to call on the name of the Lord.

 Let petitions and praises shape our worries into prayers, letting God know our concerns.
 Philippians 4:6 – 7 (The Message)

 - for our church leaders to make wise decisions in dealing with the present crisis;